5 most haunted places in Austin, Texas

 Austin, Texas is a wonderfully haunted city.
-Its ghosts are more colorful than most, with the kinds of histories you’d expect from a “wild west” city.
-In fact, many of Austin’s ghosts linger because they want to, not because they’re stuck in our earthly plane.
+Its ghosts are more colorful than most, with the kinds of histories you’d expect from a “Wild West” city.

 These are the five places that I’d visit with just a brief time to investigate Austin’s ghosts.